j3k0/cordova-plugin-purchase/api/interfaces/CdvPurchase.Braintree.DropIn.Request.md

 ___

-### disableCard

-• `Optional` **disableCard**: `boolean`

-If set to true, disables Card in Drop-in.
-Default value is false.

-___

 ### maskCardNumber

 • `Optional` **maskCardNumber**: `boolean`

-true to mask the card number when the field is not focused.
+True to mask the card number when the field is not focused.

 See com.braintreepayments.cardform.view.CardEditText for more details.

+Android only.

 ___